 This complete course of study aims to engage students aged 11 to 14 in developing their understanding, skills and passion for Information & Communications Technology.
 Based around hands-on, authentic and meaningful learning, it represents 4 years of reflection, evaluation and evolution in my teaching of students at ICHK.

 Originally designed to cover and extend the UK National Curriculum for ICT in KS3, and to include some elements of media studies, the course has morphed into something which I believe is much more general, contemporary and exciting.
-The aim of this document (and those it links to) is to provide complete details of the course, such that you could turn up at school tomorrow and teach it as is.
-Alternatively, feel free to remix to your heart’s content, as it is all under a Creative Commons license.
+The aim of this document is to provide an overview of the course.
+If you want access to the details of each unit, complete with the ability to remix to your heart’s content, please let me know.

 Please note that whilst the course will hopefully prove relevant to students from a range of educational backgrounds, due to the nature of my students, some material here may be better suited to students outside of the 11-14 age range.
 Please apply your professional judgement and discretion, and feel free to share any questions, comments or criticisms.